 12 Jul Responding to Jesus who says “follow me” | Concluding Homily of the Continental Congress in Jakarta

 The first Continental Congress for Formators of the two Conferences in Asia (EAC and SAOOC) concluded on Friday evening, July 7, 2017.
 After a week of intense work, the brothers have produced a short document (Statement) entitled, “Accompaniment in Fraternal Life”.
 It is divided into three sections: the first part presents Our Vision for Accompaniment in our Franciscan fraternity.
 This vision has guided the deliberations and will enliven the endeavours as the brothers seek to deepen the understanding of the significance of accompaniment to Franciscan life.
 Section two will present an understanding of Our Present Reality as it has unfolded in the conversations during the fraternal gathering.
 Section three will outline The Journey to a New Vision and a New Reality which will present some methods on moving towards the renewed vision and new reality of Franciscan Accompaniment.
-This document will be available online shortly.

 At the concluding Mass of the meeting, Br.
 Cesare Vaiani, General Secretary for Formation and Studies, reflected on the ongoing invitation of Jesus to follow Him.
 Here’s an excerpt of the concluding homily: